agimus-project/agimus_pytroller/README.md

 ```

 > [!IMPORTANT]
-> The fastest this controller can compute control is with a delay of one control cycle!
-This is an inherit limitation of this architecture.
+> Due to internal architecture of the codebase, the computed control is applied always with a delay.
+The fastest this controller can send control is with a delay of one control cycle.

 # Internal architecture

-Internally agimus_pytroller spawns a separate thread for Python interpreter to avoid stalling main control loop in cases of Python errors or non-deterministic execution times.
-The thread starts spinning processing all the incoming messages, passed to it via a queues, invoking appropriate python callbacks with `on_message` python function.
-The loop is interrupted when `update_and_write_commands` is called in the main thread, passing current state of the robot and invoking `on_update` python function.
-Once control is computed, results are passed to the main controller thread and `on_publish` is queried to publish messages outside, with `on_post_update` being called afterwards.
-After that the loop starts processing all remaining messages.
-See image below for more information on the architecture.
+Internally, agimus_pytroller creates a dedicated thread for the Python interpreter to prevent Python errors or non-deterministic execution times from blocking the main control loop.
+This thread continuously processes incoming messages, which are delivered through queues, and invokes the appropriate Python callbacks via the on_message function.

+The message loop in the Python thread is interrupted whenever `update_and_write_commands` is called from the main thread.
+At that point, the current robot state is passed to the Python interpreter, and the `on_update` function is executed.
+After the control output is computed, the results are returned to the main controller thread, and `on_publish` is called to publish messages externally, followed by `on_post_update`.
+Once these operations complete, the Python thread goes back processing any remaining in the queue and new incoming messages.

+See the diagram below for a detailed overview of the architecture.

 > [!NOTE]
 > - Rectangles with thick orange line are separate threads